Copenhagen Introduction Walking Tour, Copenhagen

 2) City Hall Square (Radhuspladsen)

-Just across the street stands the rather peculiar Dansk Industri building containing a showroom for green technologies (House of Green), plus a series of two-storey flagship stores and restaurants on Vesterbrogade.
-Down the same street towers the Radisson Blu Royal Hotel, Copenhagen's only skyscraper, built in 1960 as the world's first design hotel.
+Today, the square hosts, among other attractions, significant buildings like Politiken's House, home to the national newspaper 'Politiken', and the rather peculiar Dansk Industri building containing a showroom for green technologies (the House of Green), plus a series of two-story flagship stores and restaurants on the adjacent Vesterbro Street.
+Also nearby is the Radisson Blu Royal Hotel, Copenhagen's only skyscraper, built in 1960 as the world's first design hotel that focuses on visual appearance such as architecture, interior decor, or aesthetics style.

 3